-A. Diversion to receiving facility capable of emergent primary percutaneous coronary intervention (PPCI).
+A. Diversion to receiving facility capable of percutaneous intervention (catheterization).

-- 1. Some potentially lethal mimics of Acute Coronary Syndrome (ACS) that must be considered as the patient is assessed and treated include: - c.
-Acute myocarditis - a.
-Aortic dissection b.
-Acute pericarditis c.
-Acute myocarditis d.
-Spontaneous pneumothorax e.
-Pulmonary embolism f.
-Pneumonia/Lung infection f.
+- 1. Some potentially lethal mimics of Acute Coronary Syndrome (ACS) that must be considered as the patient is assessed and treated include: - a.
+Aortic dissection - e.
+Pulmonary embolism d.
+Spontaneous pneumothorax - b.
+Acute pericarditis - c.
+Acute myocarditis - f.
 Pneumonia/Lung infection - 2.
 If patient has an implanted defibrillator and is receiving shocks when not in VF/VT, may place a magnet (if available) over the AICD to deactivate it. - 3.
 Administer oxygen by appropriate method and monitor Pulse Oximetry.
 Place patient in position of comfort.
 Nasal cannula may be utilized if patient is unable to tolerate a facemask. - 4.
 Preferred method is to chew 4 baby ASA (81 mg each).
 Do not give aspirin if the patient has had his/her daily dose of 324 mg or has an aspirin allergy. - 5.
-12-lead ECG ideally should be transmitted to receiving/ command facility ASAP.
+If a 12-lead ECG is obtained, ideally it should be transmitted to receiving/ command facility ASAP.
 Otherwise, give copy of all 12-lead ECGs to ED physician ASAP on arrival to facility. - 6.
-If 12-lead ECG is consistent with ST-elevation MI (STEMI), either: - c.
-Contact medical command ASAP since some patients may benefit from transport to a receiving facility capable of emergent primary percutaneous coronary intervention (PPCI). - d.
-Transport to STEMI-receiving center capable of providing emergency PPCI see Destination Protocol #170. - 7.
-Early contact with Medical Command is encouraged for patients with chest pain who have continued pain despite 3 doses of NTG, shock, or evidence of STEMI on prehospital 12-lead ECG, since these patients may benefit by direct transport to a receiving facility capable of PPCI. - 8.
+If 12-lead ECG is consistent with ST-elevation MI (STEMI), either: - a.
+Follow regional destination protocol for STEMI, or - b.
+Contact medical command ASAP since some patients may benefit from transport to receiving facilities capable of percutaneous coronary interventions. - 7.
+Early contact with Medical Command is encouraged for patients with chest pain who have continued pain despite 3 doses of NTG, shock, or evidence of STEMI on prehospital 12-lead ECG, since these patients may benefit by direct transport to a center capable of percutaneous cardiac intervention (PCI). - 8.
 WARNING: Nitroglycerin may lead to fatal hypotension if given to patients using drugs for erectile dysfunction. - a.
-DO NOT administer nitroglycerin (NTG) to a patient has taken sildenafil (Viagra/Revatio) or vardenafil (Levitra) within 24 hours. - b.
+DO NOT administer nitroglycerin (NTG) to a patient has taken suldenafil (Viagra/Revation) or vardenafil (Levitra) within 24 hours. - b.
 DO NOT administer NTG to a patient who has taken tadalafil (Cialis) within the last 48 hours. - c.
 These medications may be used for conditions other than erectile dysfunction (e.g. Revation is used for pulmonary hypertension). - 9.
-Use caution in giving NTG to patients with inferior or suspected right ventricular STEMI.
 If chest pain continues and SBP > 100, may repeat NTG approximately every 3-5 minutes as needed. - 10.
 If initial fluid bolus in shock protocol leads to SBP > 100, may return to this protocol and continue with NTG/analgesic medication.

 - A. All patients should either receive aspirin or the PCR should include documentation of why aspirin was contraindicated. - B. Review for appropriate transmission of 12-lead ECG when possible.
-Review for appropriate diversion to facility capable of PCI and/or for appropriate notification of receiving facility when STEMI is identified. - C. Cardiac rhythm monitored and 12-lead ECGs done (when available) and rhythm strips/12-lead ECGs documented with graphs included in PCR. - D. Possible benchmark for on scene time of \leq 20 minutes.

-E. Vital signs documented after each use of vasoactive medication (e.g. nitroglycerin or narcotic analgesics).
+Review for appropriate diversion to facility capable of PCI and/or for appropriate notification of receiving facility when STEMI is identified. - C. Cardiac rhythm monitored and 12-lead ECGs done (when available) and rhythm strips/12-lead ECGs documented with graphs included in PCR. - D. Possible benchmark for on scene time of \leq 20 minutes. - E. Vital signs documented after each use of vasoactive medication (e.g. nitroglycerin or narcotic analgesics).